 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-1. A Contractor shall [continuously][continually] monitor and manage the [Environmental Impacts and] Environmental Effects [and risks] of its activities on the Marine Environment[, in accordance with the Environmental Management and Monitoring Plan and the Closure Plan] .
+1. A Contractor shall continuously monitor and manage the Environmental Impacts and Environmental Effects [and risks] of its activities on the Marine Environment[, in accordance with the Environmental Management and Monitoring Plan and the Closure Plan] and shall transmit monitoring data to the Authority in real-time, where feasible, and otherwise monthly.

-2. A Contractor shall monitor the [Environmental Impacts and] Environmental Effects [and risks] of its activities on the Marine Environment [to determine whether they are having or are likely to have harmful effects on the Marine Environment] to assess compliance with the [Environmental Impact Assessment and] Environmental Impact Statement and Environmental Management and Monitoring Plan and Closure Plans[ and to avoid risk of serious harm to the Marine Environment].
+2. A Contractor shall monitor the [Environmental Impacts and] Environmental Effects [and risks] of its activities on the Marine Environment, in accordance with the applicable Standard, [to determine whether they are having or are likely to have harmful effects on the Marine Environment] to assess compliance with the [Environmental Impact Assessment and] Environmental Impact Statement and Environmental Management and Monitoring Plan and Closure Plans[ and to avoid risk of serious harm to the Marine Environment].
 Such monitoring shall include a comparison of monitoring data against environmental threshold values and a comparison between monitoring data and the effects predicted in the Environmental Impact Statement, to measure, analyse, and document the actual effects on the Marine Environment.

-4. The Contractor shall Mitigate and manage Environmental Impacts and Environmental Effects [and risks] to ensure that these are consistent with the [threshold values,] Standards and the Exploitation Contract and its schedules [including the predictions made in the Environmental Impact Statement].
+4. The Contractor shall Mitigate and manage Environmental Impacts and Environmental Effects [and risks] to ensure that these are consistent with the threshold values, Standards and the Exploitation Contract and its schedules [including the predictions made in the Environmental Impact Statement] and that they are in line with the strategic environmental goals and objectives of the Authority.

-5. If the Contractor identifies harmful effects on the Marine Environment that breach the terms and conditions of its Exploitation Contract or the relevant rules, regulations and procedures of the Authority, including the applicable Standards, [taking into [account relevant][considering the Applicable] Guidelines,] the Contractor shall determine whether the matter is an Incident or Notifiable Event and proceed in accordance with Regulation 33 or 34.
+5. If the Contractor identifies harmful effects on the Marine Environment that breach the terms and conditions of its Exploitation Contract or the relevant rules, regulations and procedures of the Authority, including the applicable Standards, taking into account relevant Guidelines, the Contractor shall determine whether the matter is an Incident or Notifiable Event and proceed in accordance with Regulation 33 or 34.

+6. In addition to the monitoring program conducted by the Contractor, the Authority shall organise for independent experts to monitor the effects of activities in the Area for the first seven years of commercial production.
+This independent monitoring program shall be financed by the Contractor.
+The Commission shall evaluate and compare the results of both monitoring programmes to verify monitoring data, prepare a report to the Council with its findings and support the Contractor in establishing a robust monitoring program.

 Please indicate the rationale for the proposal.
 [150-word limit]